 A commercial general liability policy is one of those things you hope you'll never need, but should be essential to your business plan.
 It should help respond if you are legally pursued for negligence by a third party who suffers bodily injury or whose property is damaged due to your declared and covered commercial equestrian activities.

-Following are explanations of two types of liability policies that are available through Broadstone for equestrians:
+Following are explanations of several types of liability policies that are available through Broadstone:

 Commercial Equine General Liability

-If you accept a fee for your services, such as teaching lessons, boarding, training, breeding, organizing competitions or clinics, etc., you should definitely consider purchasing a Commercial Equine General Liability policy.
+If you accept a fee for your equestrian services, such as teaching lessons, boarding, training, breeding, organizing competitions or clinics, you should definitely consider purchasing a Commercial Equine General Liability policy.
 If you perform these activities at one location, or many, providing you are in the United States, coverage can follow you.
 Coverage is not available for businesses involved in (including, but not limited to) pony rides/pony parties, horse rentals, overnight camps, guided trail rides, polo, rodeo, or fox huting.
-Coverage for day camps, or handicapped or therapeutic riding is restricted and requires that additional paperwork be completed--contact our office for details.
-We cannot offer any Liability coverage to residents of MN, ND, SD, or WA.
+Coverage for day camps, or handicapped or therapeutic riding may be available, but is restricted and requires that additional paperwork be completed--contact our office for details.

 Care, Custody and Control

-If you are responsible for the care of horses that you do not own, such as boarding, training, breeding, or incidental trailering of clients' horses, you should consider Care, Custody and Control (CCC) coverage, as General Liability coverage does NOT provide any coverage for those activities.
-You cannot purchase this coverage alone.
-In most states it must be added to a Commercial General Liability policy.
-This policy is NOT intended to cover for commercial hauling operations.
-Nor would it respond for any medical, surgical, dental, diagnostic, or testing procedures or servies; alternative or complimentary therapies, treatments, procedures and services; health care advice or instruction; and/or farrier, horse shoeing or blacksmithing services.
+If you are responsible for the care of horses that you do not own, such as boarding, training, breeding, or incidental trailering of clients' horses, you should consider Care, Custody and Control (CCC) coverage, in the event a non-owned horse in your care is damaged and the owner believes you to be negligent and pursues you for reimbursement for those damages.
+General Liability coverage does NOT provide any coverage for damage to non-owned horses in your care.
+You cannot purchase the CCC coverage alone - it must be added to a Commercial General Liability policy.
+This coverage is NOT intended to cover for commercial hauling operations.
+Nor would it respond for any medical, surgical, dental, diagnostic, or testing procedures or services; alternative or complimentary therapies, treatments, procedures and services; health care advice or instruction; and/or farrier, horse shoeing or blacksmithing services.

 Independent Horse Shows and Events